This

 Towel

-Medications as needed (please give to your leaders on arrival at dropoff with full instructions)
+Medications as needed (please give to your leaders on arrival at campsite)

 2 Plastic Bag (to separate wet, and dirty clothes on return)